Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 If the GSE had been a major merger then the strong dynamical friction would have dragged the merger remnant towards low energies before its disruption \citep[i.e.][]{barnes1988, vasiliev2022}.
 This process also depends on factors such as the density profiles of both the merger and the host galaxy, as well as the angular momentum of the merger infall \citep{amorisco2017, vasiliev2022}.
 The final debris distribution is also impacted by the inclination and orbital circularity of the merger infall trajectory, as explored in \citet{naidu2021, amarante2022}.

 \citet{fattahi2019, orkney2023} show that there are {\sc auriga} galaxies with GSE-like debris features in their stellar haloes, where the majority or plurality of the debris originates from an ancient GSE-like merger event.
 We discard one realisation (Au-26) because the mass-scale of the GSE-like merger is incompatible with expectations of the real GSE merger.
-We present the energy versus $z$-component of the angular momentum for the stars in these galaxies in the left 3-by-3 grid of panels in Figure~\ref{fig:E_Lz_GSEs}, where the location of the GSE-like merger debris is represented with black contours.
+We present the energy versus $z$-component of the angular momentum for all the stars in these galaxies (including all of \textit{in-situ}, \textit{ex-situ}, disc and halo) in the left 3-by-3 grid of panels in Figure~\ref{fig:E_Lz_GSEs}, where the location of the GSE-like merger debris is highlighted with black contours.

 In all cases, the GSE-like merger debris spans a wide range of energies and angular momenta, and the high-energy component extends to both highly retrograde and prograde angular momenta no matter the initial infall trajectory.
 In line with expectations, the GSE-like mergers with the lowest merger mass ratios tend to deposit their stellar debris at proportionally higher orbital energies.
 The lowest set of three panels show realisations which experience a major GSE-like merger (mass ratio $>1:4$), and in those cases there is a significant fraction of merger debris which approaches the lowest orbital energies (and within $R_{\rm G}=3\,\rm{kpc}$).